The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

  and test DAG structure.
 It also uses the Python `coverage` package to analyse test coverage.

-To ensure that the workflow works as expected and in order to pick up any changes in the code base that would break the workflow it is required to add unit tests that cover the code in the developed workflow.
+To ensure that the workflow works as expected and to pick up any changes in the code base that would break the workflow, it is required to add unit tests that cover the code in the developed workflow.

 The test files for workflows are stored in `my-dags/tests/workflows`.
-The `ObservatoryTestCase` class in the `observatory-platform/observatory/platform/utils/test_utils.py` file contains common test methods and should be used as a parent class for the unit tests.
+The `ObservatoryTestCase` class in the `observatory-platform/observatory/platform/utils/test_utils.py` file contains common test methods and should be used as a parent class for the unit tests instead of `unittest.TestCase`.
 Additionally, the `ObservatoryEnvironment` class in the `test_utils.py` can be used to simulate the Airflow environment and the different workflow tasks can be run and tested inside this environment.